Your basket is currently empty!

 Severe complications from ivermectin are rare but can be serious.

-Watch for symptoms like sluggishness, sleepiness, confusion, or reduced responsiveness, which could indicate brain or central nervous system problems.
+Watch for symptoms such as sluggishness, sleepiness, confusion, or reduced responsiveness, which may indicate brain or central nervous system problems.

 Seek immediate medical attention for signs of a severe allergic reaction, such as difficulty breathing, racing heart, fever, swollen glands, or swelling of the face, lips, mouth, tongue, or throat.